token0/wireguard-windows/README.md

 - TUN adapters are not deleted and recreated but disabled and enabled across tunnel recycling.
 This prevents accumulating NLA profiles on pre-Windows 10 cores and allows manual adapter configuration to persist.
 Orphaned adapters (ones without configuration) are nevertheless deleted.
 - Stop blocking non-tunnel DNS servers.
 This introduces leakage but allows you to simultaneously access resources on a local network with a full-fledged DNS service.
 - Add DNSSuffix support to configure connection-specific DNS Suffix.
+- Allow multiple concurrent WireGuard active tunnels.
+Mind the code does not check the tunnel configuration for sanity.

 ### Building